 Unfortunately (?) few of us urban dwellers happen to have a traditional coal-burning stove.
 Assuming you are not equipped to bake it the traditional way, for this recipe we will use a regular oven.

 This is a very dense cake, as no leavening agent is added, it is best served with a warm drink of your choice.

 - 2 cups of cornmeal

 - 1/2 teaspoon of salt

 - 1/2 cup of raisins (I used dark and blondies)

 - 4 cinnamon sticks

-- Pour batter into the baking pan and bake for 30-60 minutes (until you insert a knife in the center and it comes out clean), it should be golden brown on top.
-Let it cool down to almost room temperature before removing from the pan.
+- Pour batter into the pan and bake until you insert a knife in the center and it comes out clean (30-40 minutes).
+It should be golden brown on top.
+Let it cool down to room temperature before removing from the pan.